Apocrathia/home-assistant-node-red/README.md

-home-assistant-node-red
+# Home Assistant Node-RED Flows
 =======================

-Home Assistant Node-RED Flows
+This repository contains the Node-RED flows used within my Home Assistant system.
+Ignore this for now, I'm just getting things setup.

 ### About